-- The client will pay \$.50 per minute when a child is dropped off early and \$.50 per minute when a child is picked up after closing time.
-This is for the first occurrence. - The second occurrence will be \$1.00 per minute, and the third occurrence will be \$1.50 per minute. - If the client consistently fails to pick up by the specified time, we may terminate the childcare agreement.
+- The client will pay \$.50 per minute when a child is dropped off early and \$.50 per minute when a child is picked up after closing time without notification if this is the first occurrence. - The second occurrence will be \$1.00 per minute, and the third occurrence will be \$1.50 per minute. - If the client consistently fails to pick up by the specified time, we may terminate the childcare agreement.

-Holidays
+Holidays:

-The childcare program will be closed on the following days each year:
+The childcare program will be closed the following days each year:

 - New Year's Day

-- Martin Luther King Jr. Day
+- Martin Luther King, Jr. Day

 - President's Day

+- Patriot's Day

 - Memorial Day

 - Independence Day

 - Indian Day

 - Labor Day

+- Indigenous People's Day

 - Veteran's Day

 - Thanksgiving Day

 - The day after Thanksgiving

-- Christmas day

-- Close at 12:00 on Christmas Eve
+- Christmas Day

-- We will be closed when the tribe closes for holidays\\
+- We will be closed when the Tribe closes for Holidays

-- 4 x times a year the program will be closed for staff trainings, with a minimum of 2 weeks' notice given to all families.
+- Up to 4x per year closing for staff Trainings, with a minimum of 2 weeks' notice given

-- We will also close when tribal offices close for weather related conditions or other unforeseen events; notification will be posted on the Penobscot Nation home page, as well as on HiMama.

-- Clients still pay the normal rate even when there is a holiday.
+- Clients still pay their normal rate when we close for holidays unless it is for the entire week.

-Client vacations:
+Client Vacation:

-- The client vacation days must be taken on blocks of time such as one week (Monday -Friday). - The client is allowed 2 weeks per calendar year of vacation where there will be no charges. - Clients must give the provider one-week notice of the dates of their vacation.
+- The client vacation days must be taken on blocks of time such as 1 week(Monday-Friday) - The client is allowed 2 weeks per calendar year of vacation where they will not be charged. - The client must give the provider 1 week advanced notice of the dates of vacation, no exceptions.

-Termination procedure:
+Termination Procedure:

-- The client must give a two-week notice to end this contract. - Payment is due for the notice period whether or not the child is brought to the provider for care during that time.
+- The client must give a 2 week notice to end contract. - Payment is due for the notice period whether or not the child is brought to the provider for care during that time.